Bob Daniels (ice hockey): Career

 Over the course of the next decade the Bulldogs hovered around the .500 mark until 2011–12 when Daniels got Ferris State its second regular season title, and NCAA Tournament appearance.
 The 2012 Tournament saw a better result for the team as they won each of their first three games while allowing only 1 goal in each game.
 They could not stop the #1 overall seed Boston College Eagles from taking the crown, losing 4–1 in the championship game.
 The season did finish with a silver lining as Daniels received his second CCHA Coach of the Year and Spencer Penrose Awards.

 The following season was Ferris State's last in the CCHA when the conference dissolved after the realignment resulting from the formation of the Big Ten.
 They joined the WCHA beginning in 2013–14 and got off to a fast start, winning the regular season title with a 29-win year and making their third NCAA berth, losing a double overtime game to North Dakota in the regional finals.
 For his efforts Daniels was awarded the WCHA Coach of the Year Award.

+Daniels won his 500th career game as head coach on November 16, 2024.
+The win came against Lake Superior State in a special match in Traverse City, Michigan.
+He became the 17th coach in Division I college hockey to hit the mark.
+Two months later, Daniels announced his retirement at the end of the 2024–2025 season.